TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

    {$topimg.file.pic2}
    {$file.toplogo}

-Only constants, which are actually defined in the "Constants" field, are substituted.
+Only constants, which are actually defined in the :guilabel:`Constants` field, are substituted.

 Constants in included templates are also substituted, as the whole